-William C. Snyder has been a Visiting Assistant Professor of Law at the College of Law since 2007.
-He teaches Federal Criminal Law, Computer Crimes, Counter-Terrorism and the Law, Prosecuting Terrorists in Article III Courts, Cyber Security Law & Policy, Federal Courts and Evidence.
-In addition, he assists at the Institute for National Security and Counterterrorism, a joint venture of Syracuse University’s College of Law and its Maxwell School of Citizenship and Public Affairs.
+William C. Snyder is a Teaching Professor and has been at the College of Law since 2007.
+He teaches Administrative Law, Federal Criminal Law, Computer Crimes, Counterterrorism and the Law, Prosecuting Terrorists in Article III Courts, Cyber Security Law & Policy, Federal Courts and Evidence.
+In addition, he assists at the Institute for National Security and Counterterrorism, a joint venture of Syracuse University’s College of Law and its Maxwell School of Citizenship and Public Affairs, and teaches Public Administration and the Law at Maxwell.

 As an AUSA, Mr. Snyder initiated prosecution of the largest felony case in the history of the Western District of Pennsylvania while assigned as legal counsel to the Greater Pittsburgh Violent Crimes/Gang Task Force.
 In addition, he participated in intelligence investigations and drafted emergency plans while assigned to that district’s Joint Terrorism Task Force and the Anti-Terrorism Advisory Council.
 He served as the district’s Crisis Response Manager.

-Mr. Snyder received his Bachelor of Arts degree cum laude in political science with a concentration in international relations from Yale College of Yale University.
+Professor Snyder received his Artis Bachelorum degree cum laude in political science with a concentration in international relations from Yale College of Yale University.
 He received his Juris Doctor degree magna cum laude from Cornell Law School where he served on the Cornell Law Review and was elected to the Order of the Coif.